VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FULLSCREEN_NOTEPAD_FEATURE.md

 # Full Screen Notepad Feature

 ## Overview
-The VATSAL AI Assistant now automatically opens Notepad in **FULL SCREEN** mode before writing any content.
+The BOI (Barely Obeys Instructions) Assistant now automatically opens Notepad in **FULL SCREEN** mode before writing any content.
 This provides better visibility and a more professional experience when viewing generated letters, code, or any text content.

 ## How It Works